top of page

 Virginia International Raceway’s victory lane is located right in the main paddock, meaning fans can get up close to the post-race celebrations.

 Tickets to race weekend also get you into the paddock area for free, something other tracks and races require an additional ticket for.
-In addition, races at Virginia International Raceway also generally include driver meet and greets and autograph sessions for fans to see the stars up close.
-Trans-Am and F4/FR also host various autograph sessions during the race weekend, allowing fans the ability to meet their favorite drivers.
+In addition, races at Virginia International Raceway also generally include driver meet and greets, as well as autograph sessions for fans to see the stars up close.

 Final Thoughts